riccardobernardi/riccardobernardi.github.io/README.md

 | <a href="https://www.linkedin.com/in/riccardobernardi/">on linkedin</a>
 | <a href = "https://pypi.org/user/riccardobernardi/">on PyPI</a>
 | <a href = "https://riccardobernardi97.wordpress.com/">my website</a>
-| <a href = "https://sites.google.com/unive.it/data-mining-group/people">data mining group website</a>
+| <a href = "https://sites.google.com/unive.it/data-mining-group/people">data mining group
+ website</a>
+| <a href = "http://www.ordineingegneri.ve.it/utenti_3/albo/scheda.php?matricola=B_54">Ordine Ing.
+Venezia</a>
 </div>

-Desiderata: I'm searching for really interesting internships outside Italy with great companies in the role of  Datascientist and Software Engineer.
-I would like to work on the summer to not lose classes at university.
+Desiderata: I'm searching for really interesting internships outside Italy with great companies with the role of researcher in the area of Graphs, Deep Learning, Machine Learning, in general Artificial Intelligence.
+I'm also interested in statistics, physics, mathematics, optimization.

 Native Italian Speaker

 English Speaker(complete professional knowledge)

+## Currently

+- participating to HASHCODE2020 competition by amazon
+- participating to Copernicus Hackathon by Serco
+- seeking for a PhD in Computer Science
+- writing a scientific paper about machine learning
+- participating to the erasmus programme selections

 ## Working Experiences

-- (11/2019-03/2019, 4 months) Researcher at Ca' Foscari University in the field of machine learning.
+- (11/2019-03/2020, 4 months) Researcher at Ca' Foscari University in the field of machine learning.
 From November 2019 to February 2020.
+Worked in Python on topics of machine learning and parsing.
 - (~2015, 1 month) Internship at Corvallis(Padua) programming in COBOL for the Intesa San Paolo Bank.
 During summer of the year 2015.

 ## Formation

 (2019-2021, 2 years) I'm currently attending a Master's Degree in Computer Science about Artificial Intelligence.
-I'm working on a sperimental thesis for my master degree.
+I'm working on a sperimental thesis for my master degree on Deep Learning.
+My current average of grades is 28.5/30(higher is better).

 (2019-2019) Took Italian's State certifications of Junior Engineer in Information Technology with a grade of 180/200.